charleywolf/loan-calculator/README.md

 Created with Next.js, this application can be used to view data about a loan, whether it be a mortgage or student loan.

-Visit it now on [Vercel](https://charleywolf-loan-calculator.vercel.app), a platform for web development.
+Visit it now on [Vercel](https://charleywolf-loan-calculator.vercel.app).

 ## Features